 Photo Credit: John Michalsk

 Nicelle Davis (’08), is a California poet, collaborator, and performance artist.
-Her poetry collections include The Walled Wife (Red Hen Press, 2016), In the Circus of You (Rose Metal Press, 2015), Becoming Judas (Red Hen Press, 2013), and Circe (Lowbrow Press, 2011).
+Her poetry collections include The Language of Fractions (Moon Tide Press, 2023), The Walled Wife (Red Hen Press, 2016), In the Circus of You (Rose Metal Press, 2015), Becoming Judas (Red Hen Press, 2013), and Circe (Lowbrow Press, 2011).
 Her poetry film collaborations with Cheryl Gross have been shown across the world.
 She has taught poetry at Youth for Positive Change, an organization that promotes success for youth in secondary schools, MHA, Volunteers of America in their Homeless Youth Center, and with Red Hen’s WITS program.
 She is the creator of The Poetry Circus and collaborator on the Nevermore Poetry Festival.
 She currently teaches at Paraclete High School. www.nicelledavis.net

 Photo Credit: David Leyes Photography